DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Conclusion

-The Helm Chart provided by DataSunrise simplifies the deployment process, offering key features such as proxy functionality and autoscaling, ensuring optimal performance and reliability.
+The Helm Chart provided by DataSunrise with Kubernetes simplifies the deployment process, offering key features such as proxy functionality and autoscaling, ensuring optimal performance and reliability.
 Additionally, by adhering to best practices such as configuring external databases and utilizing strong passwords, organizations can enhance the security posture of their deployments.
 With DataSunrise deployed in Kubernetes, organizations can confidently protect their sensitive data while benefiting from the scalability and flexibility of containerized environments.

 Integrating AWS Secret Manager with AWS EKS